ipveka/Optimizer/README.md

-# 🛠️ Optimizator
+# 🛠️ Optimizer

-**Optimizator** is a project for inventory optimization in supply chains using advanced simulation and machine learning techniques.
+**Optimizer** is a project for inventory optimization in supply chains using advanced simulation and machine learning techniques.
 It streamlines inventory management by providing tools for supply planning and inventory control.
 The project includes classes for each stage, from data preparation to evaluation, making it versatile for various supply chain scenarios.

 This project uses **simulated data** to demonstrate its capabilities, providing a practical, scalable framework for real-world applications.